 A 6-8 week workshop where instructors are paired with mentors and work towards alignment of a previously taught online course to the CVC Course Design Rubric.
 Instructors work through Content Presentation; Interaction; Assessment; and Accessibility.
 Instructors attend a Digital Access Clinic with DSPS.
 Final course design goes to Districtwide Distance Education Council (DDEC) Alignment group for final review.

 Past POMP Cohorts include:

-Please watch emails for application announcements or contact Anne Kingsley, DE Coordinator at firstname.lastname@example.org.
+We have recordings of our Fall 2020 "POMP Online Instructor Showcases" available for viewing through GROW@4CD if you'd like to learn more!
+Please watch emails for application announcements or contact Anne Kingsley, DE Coordinator at email@example.com to learn more.

 Attend ongoing flex workshops, great for those needing extra support in specific tools or as a way to keep up with the latest best practices.

 This comprehensive online training covers Canvas course design from initial course set-up to providing feedback to students.
 We highly recommend starting here, in either a facilitated or self-paced session.

 Learn Canvas basics - and how to access extensive trainings and resources to prepare you and your students for effectively using our Learning Management System.